Pink's Hot Dogs: Today

-Pink's has named several newer menu items after Hollywood celebrities, some of whom can be seen at the restaurant. many signed celebrity photographs are hanging on the walls inside; some celebrities have signed more than one photo.
+Pink's has named several newer menu items after Hollywood celebrities, some of whom can be seen at the restaurant.
+Numerous signed celebrity photographs are hanging on the walls inside; some celebrities have signed more than one photo.
 The celebrity-named hot dogs are often versions ordered by the person in question, such as the "Martha Stewart Dog" with mustard, relish, onions, chopped tomatoes, sauerkraut, bacon, and sour cream.
 Another is the "Rosie O'Donnell Long Island Dog", which is a 10" dog topped with mustard, onions, chili, and sauerkraut.
 The "Huell Howser Dog" is a standard chili dog with two of the regular hot dogs on a single bun while the "Ozzy Spicy Dog" named for Ozzy Osbourne features a Polish sausage, nacho cheese, American cheese, grilled onions, guacamole and chopped tomatoes.

 A smaller selection of hamburgers are available, and desserts are a choice of coconut or marble cake.

 There is usually a long line of customers in front despite the lack of parking in the area.
 The often slow-moving line is viewed by some as part of the attraction at Pink's, especially on Friday and Saturday nights when the stand becomes packed with club and concertgoers.